The-Frontier/FrontierObsidian/unpublished/0 Authoring Content.md

 > HTML is accepted in the markdown syntax.
 However since we are generating a website, HTML Codes inside a markdown file will impact the generation

 ### Obsidian specific markdown
 Callouts/Admonitions like the one above are not a part of the general markdown syntax, this Editor (Obsidian) does allow them and they will be generated accordingly on the website.
-There are different types of apart from the example bewlo
+There are different types of apart from the example below.

 ```
 > [!info]